The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 Avenida da Liberdade is the most beautiful avenue in Lisbon, having been designed to mimic Paris’ iconic boulevards.
 Its grand theaters and elegant townhouses were once and often still are the homes of dignitaries and celebrities, while today its luxury hotels are a big draw for tourists.

-Along this impressive street, you’ll find many high-end fashion stores, specialty shops, and coffee kiosks for a quick stop.
+I really enjoy walking along this impressive street.
+You’ll find many high-end fashion stores, specialty shops, and coffee kiosks for a quick stop.
 This is basically main street Lisbon!

 There are also many cafes and restaurants where you can grab a bite to eat or just relax with a cup of coffee and people-watch!
 Saunter down the tree-lined avenue until you reach Praça dos restauradores